primer/react/contributor-docs/adrs/adr-021-component-adoption.md

 ### Impact

-This ADP doesn't have any impact on the existing components.
+This ADR doesn't have any impact on the existing components.
 It only provides a path for encouraging the adoption of a new component.

 <!-- Describe the impact of the decision -->